xSyllaa/gitingest/README.md

 Turn any Git repository into a prompt-friendly text ingest for LLMs.

-You can also replace `hub` with `ingest` in any github url to access the coresponding digest
+You can also replace `hub` with `ingest` in any GitHub URL to access the coresponding digest

 [gitingest.com](https://gitingest.com)